 It’s necessary to provide all audio tracks apart.
 So a separate bass track, a track guitar, lead vocals, backing vocals, and so on.
 Everything must be delivered separately.
 The drums have all different microphones that were used separately from the audio are delivered.
-Give all these audio files a corresponding name.
-So bassdrum, snaredrum, etc. etc.)
+Give all these audio files a short corresponding name.
+So kick, snare, etc.

-NB: SEE ON THIS PAGE FOR VARIOUS SOFTWARE PACKS HOW TO AN AUDIO EXPORT DOING ALL TRACKS LOOSE.
+NB: SEE ON THIS PAGE FOR VARIOUS SOFTWARE PACKS HOW TO MAKE AN AUDIO EXPORT, ALL TRACKS SEPERATED.

 - Unprocessed audio files

 In addition, the audio should not be geprocessed, so no compression, gates, reverb, delay, and so on.
 We need completely clean sound.
 The only thing is, if you use a specific effect on an instrument or voice which determines which sound, such as an overdrive on the guitar, you have just that provide geprocessed again.
 So the effect.
 For example, a leslie effect on a Hammond organ can be normally transmitted.
 (Well you make it work for us more enjoyable when you can also enclose the clean sound).

 Besides often specific effects such as delays or vocoders used on vocals.
 These effects can also you also export with the track.

 Remember that once you’ve used a stereo effect that you do a stereo bounce / export for that track!

 - The same starting point

 Perhaps most important of all: Make sure all submitted audio files have exactly the same starting point.
 We can notwork with little pieces ofMaudio that we ourselves still have to put in the right place.